Representations of Khovanov-Lauda-Rouquier algebras III: Symmetric Affine Type: Introduction

 where $M$ is either an irreducible cuspidal $R(\d)$-module or an indecomposable projective in the category of cuspidal $R(\d)$-modules (here $\d$ is the minimal imaginary root).
 We are then able to use the representation theory of the symmetric group to decompose these modules $M^{\circ n}$.
 This presence of the symmetric group as an endomorphism algebra can also be seen to explain the appearance of Schur functions in the definition of a PBW basis in affine type.

 With the semicuspidal modules understood we are able to prove our main theorems which are analogous to those discussed above in finite type.
 Namely families of proper standard and standard modules are constructed which categorify the dual PBW and PBW bases respectively.
 See Theorem \ref{pbwcat} and the following paragraph for this result.
+Compared with the corresponding theorem in \cite[Proposition 4.11]{kleshchev}, we are able to identify the imaginary constituents of the PBW basis.
 The proper standard modules have a unique irreducible quotient which gives a classification of all irreducibles and the standard modules satisfy homological properties befitting their name, leading to a BGG reciprocity theorem.

 As a consequence we obtain a new positivity result, Theorem \ref{positif}, which states that when an element of the canonical basis of $\f$ is expanded in a PBW basis, the coefficients that appear are polynomials in $q$ and $q\inv$ with non-negative coefficients (and the transition matrix is unitriangular).